smithblack-0/WorkflowForge/docs/UDPL.md

 sequences, config, tag_converter = forge.parse_udpl_file('prompts.toml', resources)
 ```

-If you are using the SACS flow control system, this could then be continued into a tagging and extraction program that compiles to the ZCP IR.
+If you are using the SFCS flow control system, this could then be continued into a tagging and extraction program that compiles to the ZCP IR.
 This is straightforward

 ```python
 program = forge.new_program(sequences, resources, config, tokenizer)